 Rice is the primary staple in my long-term storage.
-It is hands down the easiest staple to find at brick and mortar stores, and it is ridiculously cheap.
-I’m amazed at how much rice I’ve repackaged for long-term storage at dirt cheap prices.
+It is hands down the easiest staple to find at brick-and-mortar stores, and it is ridiculously cheap.
+I’m amazed at how much rice I’ve repackaged for long-term storage at dirt-cheap prices.

 How Much Rice Will Fit In A 5-gallon Bucket?

-Take a look at the shelf life of the most common types of rice below, and you’ll notice that all white rice has the same storage life if properly packaged. (oxygen-free storage of rice)
+Look at the shelf life of the most common types of rice below, and you’ll notice that all white rice has the same storage life if properly packaged. (oxygen-free storage of rice)

 |Common Varieties of White Rice||Shelf Life|

 Hermetically Sealed/Oxygen Free

 |Converted/ Minute Rice||30+years||5 years||30+ years|